fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 We can also simulate text input with <i>fireEvent</i>.

 <!-- Tehdään testi komponentille <i>NoteForm</i>.
 Lomakkeen koodi näyttää seuraavalta -->
 Let's make a test for the <i>NoteForm</i> component.
-The code of the component is as follows
+The code of the component is as follows.

 ```js
 import React, { useState } from 'react'